seshunASU/covid-visualizer/README.md

-# sv

-Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

-## Developing
+## Installation & Development

 Install dependencies with `npm install` (or `pnpm install` or `yarn`)

+Then ensure the database is up-to-date by running `npx prisma migrate dev`

+Populate the database if you haven't already (instructions [here!](https://github.com/seshunASU/covid-visualizer/blob/docs/README.md))

-Then start a development server:
+Finally, start a development server:
 ```bash
 npm run dev